 I walked to my Grand Round picking bits of bacon out of my ears.
-Dr Harkanwal Jodhi, the Godfather of Anaesthesiology, was in the front of the meeting room, illuminated by the projector, asking everybody if they could explain the TCSC of having an airway blocked.
+The city was waking up, even the birds were groggy, but us doctors had to get ahead.
+Dr Harkanwal Jodhi, Godfather of Anaesthesiology, was in the front of the meeting room, illuminated by the projector, asking everybody if they could explain the TCSC of having an airway blocked.

 TCSC… Total Combined Status… Circuit?
 No, Consequences.
 Everything in anaesthesia is consequences.

 ‘When the oesophagus is blocked, like, even just 10 per cent is gonna stop you being able to aspirate your carbon dioxide,’ I ventured.
 ‘So, like, that C-O-Two’s gonna line your bronchioles like cholesterol or something.
 CO-Two makes the muscle in your airway all thick and saggy til it almost closes.
-Real bad if you’re obese, um – you said we’re supposed to flag it as a Code Orange compound complication in pre-op?’
+Big time risk of stroke.
+Real bad if you’re obese, ummm – you said we’re supposed to flag it as a Code Orange compound complication in pre-op?’

 ‘Meester Delight!’
 Dr Godfather clapped and grinned so wide I saw a flash of gold.
 ‘C-O-Two, every child!
 Two particles of oxygen and one of carbon.
 Dear friend of the oxygen we need in the air we breathe.
-Tell me someching, child.
-Tell me someching really important.
-Tell me how many one day international test caps M S Dhoni has, child.’
+Tell me this importance, child.
+Tell me how many one day international test caps M S Dhoni is having, child.’

 I picked a shard of vomit from the yellow stubble on my lip.
 ‘Uh….
 156?’